 - Fear of failure and coming away from the shops without getting something (anything)

 These are just a few reasons.
+The psychology of spending money is complex.
 If you have more to add to the list, please let me know in the comments at the end of this article.
 I’d love to hear from you!

 MINIMALISM, SHOPPING AND SPENDING MONEY

 Before we look at ways to help you stop impulse buying, I wanted to quickly mention something.
 I am a minimalist, I love a simplified life and a clutter-free home but I also like shopping every now and then and do spend money when I’m able to.

 Minimalism is definitely not about never going shopping, never buying anything just because you really like it or never spending money.
 Minimalism, instead, is about spending and buying intentionally.